Changes

 Unlike

-other advanced countries who focus their educational efforts
+other advanced countries who focus their educational efforts disproportionately

-disproportionately on an elite group, the United States attempts
+on an elite group, the United States attempts to educate all students.

-to educate all students.
-Today's teacher may find herself facing
+Today's teacher may find herself facing a classroom of 30 different

-a classroom of 30 different varieties of students all in one
+varieties of students all in one room.
+At issue are several factors

-languages (students with limited English proficiency), students
+such as, variety of native languages (students with limited English

-from a variety of cultural backgrounds whose body language can
+proficiency), students from a variety of cultural backgrounds

-often be misread (Vontress, 1973), students from cultures with
+whose body language can often be misread (Vontress, 1973), students

-hyperactivity, distractibility, perceptual-concept disorders,
+disorders such as hyperactivity, distractibility, perceptual-concept

-neglect (Dixon, 1995).
+or neglect (Dixon, 1995).

 The